-According to article 4 of the Constitution of Romania, citizens of both genders have equal rights before the law and before public authorities.
+According to article 4 of Romanian Constitution, citizens of both genders have equal rights before the law and before public authorities.
 Article 16 establishes that the Romanian State should guarantee the equality of chances for men and women to occupy public civilian and military positions.
 A subsequent legal framework details on these provisions.
 The Government Emergency Ordinance no 137 / 2002 contains provisions on measures to promote opportunities for equal chances and to eliminate the direct or indirect discrimination on gender criteria in all aspects of the public environment.
-Law no 395 / 2005 on the voluntary military service explicitly specifies that all Romanian citizens, male or female, are allowed to enrol in the military service without any discrimination.
+Law no. 395 / 2005 on the voluntary military service explicitly specifies that all Romanian citizens, male or female, are allowed enrolling in the military service without any discrimination.